qarmin/czkawka/README.md

 - Creating videos - [First Video](https://www.youtube.com/watch?v=CWlRiTD4vDc) or [Spanish Tutorial](https://www.youtube.com/watch?v=V9x-pHJRmKY)
 - Recommending it to others

-## Name
-Czkawka is a Polish word which means _hiccup_.

-I chose this name because I wanted to hear people speaking other languages pronounce it, so feel free to spell it the way you want.

-This name is not as bad as it seems, because I was also thinking about using words like _żółć_, _gżegżółka_ or _żołądź_, but I gave up on these ideas because they contained Polish characters, which would cause difficulty in searching for the project.

-At the beginning of the program creation, if the response concerning the name was unanimously negative, I prepared myself for a possible change of the name of the program, and the opinions were extremely mixed.

 ## Thanks

 Big thanks to Pádraig Brady, creator of fantastic FSlint, because without his work I wouldn't create this tool.